|

 the end General William C. Westmoreland comments that Orientals don’t value

-human life the way westerners do, while the film cuts to Vietnamese women,
+human life the way westerners do, while the film cuts to Vietnamese women, looking

-not derailed him.
+derailed him.
 The U.S.

 had actually paid over 70% of the cost of the war even when it was the French